Everything you need to know about visiting Abu Dhabi in August

 - Bayshore Beach Club at the InterContinental

-In terms of indoor attractions, the following places have re-opened their doors with 30% capacity:
+In terms of indoor attractions, the following places have re-opened their doors:

 For those who prefer something outdoors and active still, why not try a boating experience, operating from many different parts of the city: